Mikemilken.com » Bioscience/Public Health.

 Milken Institute research reports and publications have focused the nation and the world on the importance of public health.
 The transformative 2007 publication, An Unhealthy America: The Economic Burden of Chronic Disease, is still widely cited for its shocking conclusions including the fact that obesity alone costs the United States more than $1 trillion a year; see the 2014 update.
 Another report, Waistlines of the World, showed the effects of information and communications technologies on obesity.
 Other Institute reports have explored innovative financing for global health R&D, feeding the world's hungry, the economic return from bioscience funding, accelerating innovation in biosciences and the value of U.S. life sciences.

-In 2016, the Institute expanded and accelerated its Center for Public Health by renaming the Lynda and Stewart Resnick Center for Public Health in recognition of a $25 million gift from the Resnick Foundation.
-Based in Washington, DC, the center is a global clearinghouse for best practices among more than 100 schools and programs in public health; a driver of actionable public health information; a center for rigorous research; and a convener of individuals and institutions that can save untold lives.
-The Resnick Center hosts the Institute’s annual Public Health Summit in Washington, DC.
+Based in Washington, DC, the Milken Institute Center for Public Health is a global clearinghouse for best practices among more than 100 schools and programs in public health; a driver of actionable public health information; a center for rigorous research; and a convener of individuals and institutions that can save untold lives.
+The center hosts the Institute’s annual Public Health Summit in Washington, DC.